City of Timmins

 The snow removal program of the city is done in various parts of the city as per priority.
 They follow guidelines as to how much snow accumulation and the zone where snow falls needs to be removed.
 Streets are also sanded regularly ahead of winter.
 And this is also done with the help of Timmins Police while they patrol.
 Snow plowing on major bus routes, traffic routes, arterial roads, pavements is also monitored on a regular basis after a winter storm for safety.

 When the city has scheduled cleaning of roads or streets, they do update the city website so that you could plan your trip.

-Every spring, the city removes sand build-up and starting in April up till June weekly sweeping is done.
+Every spring, the city removes sand build-up, and starting in April up till June weekly sweeping is done.
 Apart from this, ongoing street sweeping in summer and fall to cut down on dust.

 Ditch Maintenance at Roadside

 The city repairs culvert every year to improve drainage.
 This is the responsibility of the Public Works Department.
-But they approve this after they discuss with the City Engineer and the homeowner as it the owner’s responsibility.
+But they approve this after they discuss with the City Engineer and the homeowner as it is the owner’s responsibility.

 Rural Grass Brushing and Cutting

 It is not just the urban traffic areas, but the Public Works Department.
 They also contract the grass sprucing when it grows to about 1.8 m along the roadways.
 This helps to keep clear the roadways for better traffic movement and better traffic visibility.

 The Worst Roads & Busiest Intersections in Timmins

 As per the CAA survey, the following are the worst roads in Timmins due to heavy traffic.